Fredensborg MunicipalityFlow-based collaboration: together we create clarity in complexity

 Ulla Catrine Brinch, Centre Manager.

-Fredensborg Municipality is carrying out its project to develop a collective flow-based work process in collaboration with Implement.
+Fredensborg Municipality completed their project in collaboration with Implement to develop a collective flow-based work process.
 The municipality has produced a manual for complex business cases that provides an overview of the case processing procedure that the municipality can communicate to companies and employees.
-The overview encompasses roles and responsibilities and associated relevant templates and guidance.
+The overview also encompasses associated relevant templates and guidelines.

 Through the project, Fredensborg Municipality has established a common language regarding how complex cases are carried out in the municipality.
-A language in which collaborative culture and task performance is based on common templates, roles and responsibilities, including checking expectations among companies and employees regarding the tasks the individual parties are highlighting.
+A language in which collaborative culture and task performance is based on common templates, hereunder matching expectations among companies and employees regarding the procedure, roles and which tasks the individual parties are highlighting.

 Implement and Fredensborg Municipality have carried out the project in four phases: mobilisation, design, practical embedding and consolidation.